Mel, Justin & Ryan

 All: It’s a unanimous vote for Shorethyme at Norah Head.
 Owner Stuey is an absolute legend and his dishes are incredible.
 If you have a hankering for a juicy steak, it’s hard to go past the filet mignon.

-Mel and Justin: Hernandos Hideaway at Long Jetty – the space is amazing and it’s so great to have fantastic Mexican food available on the Coast.
+Mel and Justin: Hernandos Hideaway at East Gosford – the space is amazing and it’s so great to have fantastic Mexican food available on the Coast.

 Ryan: The food at Four Hands Pizza in Terrigal is delicious.
 Moz and her staff will take good care of you.